-These 3-digit 0.36″ 7-Segment common cathode LED displays include decimal points and are available in red, yellow, green and blue.
+These 3-digit 0.36″ 7-Segment common cathode LED displays include decimal points and are available in red, yellow, green, blue and white.

 - LED 7-Segment 0.36″ CC 3-Digit